 Sprouting has always been a problem when storing potatoes.
-However, the advances in biotechnology have enabled us to devise ways to inhibit this sprouting in the form of sprout inhibitors.
+However, the advances in biotechnology have enabled us to inhibit sprouting in the form of a sprout inhibitor.

-This is extremely helpful, especially in cases where these potatoes are stored in regions with higher temperatures.
+This is extremely helpful in cases where these potatoes are stored in regions with higher temperatures.
 With the long-term storage of these potatoes as a goal, many chemical inhibitors have been fabricated and dismissed based on various parameters.

 In this article, we will be exploring ethylene as an effective mode of inhibiting the growth of sprouts on potatoes and take a look at how ethylene aids in extending the durability of potatoes.

 A sprout inhibitor plays a pivotal role in preserving agricultural produce, primarily potatoes.
 It essentially delays or halts the growth of sprouts, ensuring the produce remains fresh for a longer duration.
 With the global demand for potatoes on the rise, the significance of an effective sprout inhibitor cannot be underestimated.

 Ethylene is a gaseous plant hormone associated with various physiological processes in plants and is primarily used for fruit ripening.
 However, you would be surprised to know that tweaking the concentrations works wonders!